(727) 808-8602

 Windage:

-During normal engine operation a significant amount of oil adheres to or becomes entrained in a cloud surrounding the spinning bottom end.
-The oil droplets are drawn into this cloud by the phenomenon known as the Tea Leaf Paradox, first described by Albert Einstein in 1926.
+During normal engine operation a significant amount of oil becomes entrained in a cloud surrounding the spinning bottom end.
+As the oil droplets are atomized by the action of the spinning rotating assembly the smaller droplets are drawn into this cloud by the phenomenon known as the Tea Leaf Paradox, first described by Albert Einstein in 1926.
 This oil eats up horsepower your engine is making by increasing the rotating mass and also creating parasitic drag.
 Windage is actually a highly complex set of phenomena.
 Windage effects increase with: vehicle movement; rpm; stroke; blow-by (atmospheric pressure); bearing clearance; component surface characteristics, oil squirters (there are many types); draining oil from the head, cams, balance shafts and other internal components as well as oil returns from turbos, air-oil separators and catch can drains.
 Closely related topics are those of pumping losses, crank case ventilation, NVH (noise, vibration, harshness), oil aeration and the cooling function that is required of oil in addition to its lubrication tasks.

 There are a number of different types and degrees of oil aeration starting from the baseline solubility of air in a given oil formulation at a given pressure and temperature (about 9% in a paraffinic base at saturation at one bar and 100 degrees C) and progressing through to actual foaming of the oil into a shaving cream like mix.
 Oil aeration can cause innumerable problems but some common ones are bearing failure, lifter collapse, oil pump failure and over heating and subsequent destruction of oils (and engines).